blaylockbk/HorelS3-Archive/README.md

 would want to do this for each file added to the S3 archive that you want to be downloadable from the download URL.

-s3cmd is installed here: `/uufs/chpc.utah.edu/common/home/horel-group/archive_s3/s3cmd-1.6.1/s3cmd`
+s3cmd is installed here: `/uufs/chpc.utah.edu/common/home/horel-group/archive_s3/s3cmd-2.0.1/s3cmd`

+_NOTE: In order to set bucket names that are all lower case to public, I had to modify the configuration file.
+In my `.s3cfg` file on the `host_bucket` line, remove the “s” after `$(bucket)`.
+Once I did this I can could and make public whatever bucket name I want._

+First navigate to `/uufs/chpc.utah.edu/common/home/horel-group/archive_s3/s3cmd-2.0.1` directory.

-#### Make public (first navigate to `/uufs/chpc.utah.edu/common/home/horel-group/archive_s3/s3cmd-1.6.1` directory)
+#### Make public
+A new bucket: `./s3cmd setacl s3://GOES16 --acl-public`
 A single file: `./s3cmd setacl s3://HRRR/oper/sfc/20170101/filename.grib2 --acl-public`
 A directory: `./s3cmd setacl s3://HRRR/oper/sfc/20170101/ --acl-public --recursive`
-A new bucket: `./s3cmd setacl s3://GOES16 --acl-public`

 #### Make private
+A new bucket: `./s3cmd setacl s3://GOES16 --acl-private`
 A single file: `./s3cmd setacl s3://HRRR/oper/sfc/20170101/filename.grib2 --acl-private`
 A directory: `./s3cmd setacl s3://HRRR/oper/sfc/20170101/ --acl-private --recursive`
-A new bucket: `./s3cmd setacl s3://GOES16 --acl-private`

 ## How is `rclone` and `s3cmd` configured?
 Configuration files for the mesohorse user: